phoenixframework/phoenix/G_channels.md

 {:reloaded, HelloPhoenix.FoodChannel, [HelloPhoenix.FoodChannel]}
 ```

 Great, now let's call the `dispatch/4` function again using the "foods:all" topic and the "leave" event.
-Again, this request will make it's way from the router all the way to the `leave/2` function in our `FoodChannel`.
+Again, this request will make its way from the router all the way to the `leave/2` function in our `FoodChannel`.

 ```console
 iex(40)> {:leave, socket} = Phoenix.Channel.Transport.dispatch socket, "foods:all", "leave", %{}